dimaseka83/dimaseka83/README.md

 ### Hi ! 👋 I'm Dhimas.

 And Independent who loves to create and share projects about web and mobile technology!
-I've enjoyed PHP Laravel on Web and Flutter Dart on Android and make it the main language in creating a project.
+I've enjoyed NuxtJS and VueJS on Web and Flutter Dart on Android and make it the main language in creating a project.

 I'm currently active in Project Developer at <a href="https://elitech.id/">PT Sinko Prima Alloy</a> to develop ERP System.